RobertHue/DTrackPlugin/Source/DTrackPlugin/README.md

 The Class Architecture of the DTrack-Plugin, which controls an Actor, is mainly divided into three parts (from right to left):

 * The `DTrackPollThread`'s task is to pick up DTrack data coming from the DTrack SDK, hence the A.R.T. track controller.
-It then Converts the DTrack-Space (mm, RHS) into Unreal's Space (cm, LHS) with the use of the FCoordinateConverter (SpaceConverter).
+It then converts the DTrack-Space (mm, RHS) into Unreal's Space (cm, LHS) with the use of the FCoordinateConverter (SpaceConverter).
-After this is done it places ("injects") the newly converted data into a data-buffer (see #Data-Buffer).
+After this is done it places ("injects") the newly converted data into a data-buffer (see #data-buffer).
 In case of the quality being Zero (0), it doesn't convert or inject anything.
-Hence the PollThread is there to ease the game loop off being overloaded too much by doing that kind of processing.
+Hence the PollThread is there to save some processing time inside the tick-event of the game-loop (Unreal).

-* The `FDTrackPlugin` itself, to `start_up` (register) or `remove` (unregister) clients (Actors) to be notified, to store the converted DTrack data received by the `DTrackPollThread` (see #Data-Buffer) and to forward that newly "injected" data coming from the `DTrackPollThread` to the `UDTrackComponent`.
+* The `FDTrackPlugin` itself, to `start_up` (register) or `remove` (unregister) clients (Actors) to be notified, to store the converted DTrack data received by the `DTrackPollThread` (see #data-buffer) and to forward that newly "injected" data (coming from the `DTrackPollThread`) to the `UDTrackComponent`.

 * The `UDTrackComponent` attached to the Actor, that is being controlled, which enables the `FDTrackPlugin` to tick and does callback the corresponding handler of the Actor-Implemented `IDTrackInterface`-Method.
+Here you can place your custom functionality.
+For Instance, rotating or translating bones of a Skeleton.